MicrosoftDocs/azure-docs/articles/security/fundamentals/ddos-best-practices.md

 ---

-title: Azure DDoS Protection and designing resilient solutions | Microsoft Docs
+title: Azure DDoS Protection - Designing resilient solutions | Microsoft Docs
 description: Learn about how you can use logging data to gain deep insights about your application.
 services: security
 author: barclayn